RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 With the approval step in place, let's simulate a new change from a developer who wants to change the color of the header in the coolstore back to the original (black) color.

-First, open `src/main/webapp/app/css/coolstore.css` via Eclipse Che, which contains the CSS stylesheet for the CoolStore app.
+First, open `src/main/webapp/app/css/coolstore.css` via CodeReady Workspace, which contains the CSS stylesheet for the CoolStore app.

 Add the following CSS to turn the header bar background to Red Hat red (**Copy** to add it at the bottom):